 As I mentioned in my previous entry, aging of the immune system – or immunosenescence – affects many kinds of immune cells.
 Since I recently discussed natural killer (NK) cells, I’ll add a few comments about immunosenescence regarding these cells specifically.
-(For a good review, see the paper by Gayoso et al., 2011 – I am happy to send it to anyone who writes me.)
+(For a good review, see the paper by Gayoso et al., 2011.

 First, a quick primer.

 - NK cells are critical to innate immunity (those rapid, nonspecific immune responses).
 They can tell “self” from “non-self” which lets them recognize virus-infected cells and certain cancer cell types.